-The purpose of pulse oximetry is to check how well your heart is pumping oxygen through your body.
+The purpose of pulse oximetry is to see if your blood is well oxygenated.

-It may be used to monitor the health of individuals with any type of condition that can affect blood oxygen levels, especially while they’re in the hospital.
-These conditions include:
+Medical professionals may use pulse oximeters to monitor the health of people with conditions that affect blood oxygen levels, especially while they’re in the hospital.

 - chronic obstructive pulmonary disease (COPD)